wangzhaolei/retinal-vessel-segmentation-with-rotation-augmentation/README.md

-To train the model,,run bash train_1.sh
+To train the model,,

+run bash train_1.sh